Received her bachelor’s degree in journalism at IU and now is a master’s degree student in the global journalism sequence

 From my experience with this program, I could understand myself better as a journalist and in society.
 When I finished my master’s, I thought that was the appetizer and I wanted the whole five-course meal.
 I knew a little bit but I wanted to know so much more.
 That’s how I got to thinking about getting a Ph.D.

 I interned at WFIU/WTIU in my first semester here.
-Now I am a graduate recruiter assistant in the School of Journalism.
+Now I am a graduate recruiter assistant in IU Journalism.
 I am responsible for outreach and for keeping in touch with prospective international students.

 On travel courses: